xuejunzhang2002/xuejunzhang2002.github.io/_pages/about.md

 Here is **Xuejun Zhang**.

-I am a rising senior majoring **Electrical and Computer Engineering** at Shanghai Jiao Tong University and **Data Science** at University of Michigan.
+I am a senior majoring **Electrical and Computer Engineering** at Shanghai Jiao Tong University and **Data Science** at University of Michigan.
 I am an undergraduate research assistant in SLED Research Lab advised by professor Joyce Chai.

 My research is driven by a deep curiosity to explore intelligence, mainly focusing on natural language processing (NLP) and multimodal learning.
 Currently, I am particularly interested in:
 1. **Alignment between Modalities:** Investigating methods to achieve precise alignment across different modalities, bridging the inherent differences in modality-specific feature spaces.